harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Fixed Issues

 * The search pull-down widget has been removed from the Security Tests > Overview page.
 To search and drill down into specific issues, go to the Security Testing Dashboard.
 (STO-5592)
-* Fixed an issue in the the Security Tests > Overview page where the "Issue distribution over time" graph on was empty for some projects.
+* Fixed an issue in the the Security Tests > Overview page where the **Issue distribution over time** graph on was empty for some projects.
 (STO-5318)

 ## March 9, 2023